joelbandi/startup/README.md

-# Template ui/api app structure for quickly going from zero to startup
+# Template ui/api app structure for quickly going from idea to startup

 Can be easily extended with multiple microservices!